shoukryLab/Maali_et_Al_2024/README.md

+# Repository for Maali et.
+Al 2024 paper in Hepatology communications

 This repository contains scripts and data to reproduce the analysis conducted in the paper titled:
 Two transcriptionally and functionally distinct waves of pro-inflammatory versus pro-repair neutrophils during acute liver injury by Maali et Al.